-We subsequently agreed with the Enforcement Staff that we would initially produce documents responsive to a narrowed request, and that further production would be deferred pending the completion of our response to comment letters issued by CORPFIN regarding our annual report on Form 20-F for the fiscal year ended May 31, 2011, and pending the conclusion of an investigation by a Special Committee composed of independent directors regarding the Muddy Waters allegations.
+We subsequently agreed with the Enforcement Staff that we would initially produce documents responsive to a narrowed request, and that further production would be deferred pending the completion of our response to comment letters issued by the SEC's Division of Corporation Finance ("CORPFIN") regarding our annual report on Form 20-F for the fiscal year ended May 31, 2011, and pending the conclusion of an investigation by a Special Committee composed of independent directors regarding the Muddy Waters allegations.
 Upon conclusion of the comment process and the Special Committee investigation the Enforcement Staff directed us to continue to defer further production of the documents and information that had been requested.